 2. Using external network facilities such as cloud-based sharing facilities, could be subject to security and confidentiality breaches and may impact GDPR ruling.

-5. Access to shared file-based TMs/ Termbases should ideally be restricted to 2 users, and at a maximum 3 users to avoid creating issues around TM/ Termbase maintenance and inconsistent versions.
+5. Access to shared file-based TMs / Termbase should ideally be restricted to 2 users, and at a maximum 3 users to avoid creating issues around TM / Termbase maintenance and inconsistent versions.

 7. Uplift fragment matching technology was introduced with Studio 2017.
 File-based TMs that have taken advantage of this functionality are now larger and degradation of performance can impact usage of shared file-based TMs, making access much slower.